Board of Education

 “I chose to serve on the BPCSD Board of Education as I have a vested interest in multiple areas.
 Being a public educator, I have a sincere interest in the education of students and all the components of our district that make it successful.
 As a parent, I have three young children of my own, two currently attending the TLC.
 As a local business owner, I feel I have a community duty as a taxpayer to fiscally keep an open mind, while making sure the educational opportunities for our students is top priority… because ultimately, our students are our future.”

 Each year, one or more members of the senior class is chosen to represent B-P students as non-voting members of the Board of Education.
-The student representative for the 2019-20 school year is Kassy Cassella.
+The student representative for the 2020-21 school year will be selected in the fall.